Wednesday, January 06, 2010

 Naturally, my epiphanies only come at 6 in the morning.
 Hours after trying and failing, yet again, to actually fall asleep.
 My mind, it doesn't tend to shut itself off, even after my body has begged and pleaded for sleep.
 Not that this is surprising, in and of itself, as the sun rises over the river that my window looks out upon, but I digress.

 I was thinking about calling a woman I met up with for drinks last week.
 Did I say the right things to her?
 Did I try too hard?
 Did I try enough?
 Did we really mean it when we said that we had a really nice time and we should do it again?
-Sometimes I can't see through the pleasantries and read the subtext.
+Sometimes I can't see the subtext forest through the pleasantries.
 I am really good at over-analyzing everything, though.
 Sometimes I wonder if I have even lived twenty-five percent of what my life should have been, or if I have squandered way too many precious moments thinking about living.
 I'd like to think that I've gotten better at not doing that, but sometimes I'm not so sure.

 And here I am, the clock now reading 7:37am, taking myself entirely too seriously and yet still watching Dawson's Creek.
 Still thinking about how the best romantic moments in my life have all taken me by surprise.
 They were few and far between, fleeting, but all completely unexpected.
 No pre-screening or auditions, like some lame casting call for the walk-on part of the love interest in the movie adaptation of my memoir.
 I'm not putting out a craigslist ad for this.
 For once (again) in my life, I am trying to bury my head in the sand and not look for love in all the wrong places.
 I don't want to look for love at all if it means I am never going to find it.
 Or is that why I obsessively keep looking?
 Just like that itch I will scratch until it is raw and bleeding, I keep picking at it obsessively, this scab on my heart.
 Also, I really want to use the word alacrity here.
 Don't ask me why.
 It's 8am and I haven't slept at all.